h5rcode/BlackBooks/README.md

 * Make a list of your books: add them manually or simply scan their ISBN (Pic2Shop required).
 * Automatically get book details (including thumbnails) from Amazon, Google Books and Open Library.
-* Bulk add books: scan or enter a list of ISBNs and start a background search.
+* Bulk add books: scan or enter a list of ISBNs while offline and start a background search when you are connected to the Internet.
 * Edit your books: thumbnail, authors, categories, series, language, page count, etc.
 * Have a quick overview of your library directly from the home screen.
 * Browse your books by author, category, series, language.